 About the Course

-This course is designed to address the challenges of modern Manufacturing and Enterprise Systems.
+The Advanced Manufacturing Systems MSc course is designed to address the challenges of modern manufacturing and enterprise systems.
 It covers a breadth of subjects that enable candidates to appreciate and deal with complexities of modern industrial environments.

 - Recent engineering and technology graduates who have decided to move into manufacturing and related disciplines.

 - Established manufacturing engineers working in industry and faced with the challenge of new areas of responsibility.

 - Managers and designers working in manufacturing organisations who need to invest in their personal career development.